GunnerLab/Stable-MCCE/wiki/docs/hbexample.md

 3. Coupling with microstates (Step 1) and hydrogen bond matrix (Step 2), hydrogen bonds selected in miscrostates in Monte Carlo sampling are calculated.

 ## Inputs for each steps
-1. Monte Carlo sampling microstates is obtained from energies and head3.lst.
+1. Monte Carlo sampling microstates is obtained from **energies** and **head3.lst**.
-2. Hydrogen bond matrix is obtatined from step2_out.pdb and head3.lst.
+2. Hydrogen bond matrix is obtatined from **step2_out.pdb** and **head3.lst**.
-3. Selected hydrogen bond network is calculated based on hb.dat and microstate file, which is in ms_out folder.
+3. Selected hydrogen bond network is calculated based on **hb.dat** and **microstate** file, which is in ms_out folder.

 ## Outputs for each steps
-1. pH#eH#ms.txt under ms_out folder is generated for each pH and eH titration, where each file is named after titration point of pH and eH value following by 'ms'.
+1. **pH#eH#ms.txt** under ms_out folder is generated for each pH and eH titration, where each file is named after titration point of pH and eH value following by 'ms'.
-2. Hydrogen bond matrix is saved in hb.dat and hah.txt, where hb.dat is a binary file and hah.txt is a readable txt file. hb.dat has 2D matrix with N * N, where N is the total conformer number in the protein. hah.txt stores the geometry infos for each hydrogen bond. resInHbNet.txt contains the all residues that can be involved in hydrogen bond network. reshbond.txt contains all possible bonds between residues.
+2. Hydrogen bond matrix is saved in **hb.dat** and **hah.txt**, where hb.dat is a binary file and hah.txt is a readable txt file. hb.dat has 2D matrix with N * N, where N is the total conformer number in the protein. hah.txt stores the geometry infos for each hydrogen bond. **resInHbNet.txt** contains the all residues that can be involved in hydrogen bond network. **reshbond.txt** contains all possible bonds between residues.
-3. pH#eH#hb.txt under hb_out folder is obtained for each pH and eH titration, where each file is named after titration point of pH and eH value foloowing by 'hb'.
+3. **pH#eH#hb.txt** under hb_out folder is obtained for each pH and eH titration, where each file is named after titration point of pH and eH value foloowing by 'hb'.

 ## File format for each correspinding file
 1. **pH#eH#ms.txt**:
 Comment line and blank line are dismissed.
 Each file starts with headers, consist of monte carlo sampling unchanged information.
 Then it stores the new conformer id for each microstate, and its relative energy and times it stay at this microstate.

-- First line: Temperature, pH, eH values
+- **First line**: Temperature, pH, eH values
-- Second line: Method to get microstate.
+- **Second line**: Method to get microstate.
 Either MONTERUNS or ENUMERATE, representing from monte carlo sampling or analytical method
-- Third line: n_fixed, the number of fixed residues for sampling.
+- **Third line**: n_fixed, the number of fixed residues for sampling.
 Following are the occupied conformer ids for each fixed residue, splitted by space.
-- Fourth line: n_free, the number of free titrated residues that can get flipped during sampling.
+- **Fourth line**: n_free, the number of free titrated residues that can get flipped during sampling.
 Follwing are all conformer ids, splitted by space for each free titrated residue, splitted by semicolon.

 - **For each Monte Carlo sampling**:
-- Fifth line: order of monte carlo sampling
+- **Fifth line**: order of monte carlo sampling
-- Fifth line: n_free, following occupied conformer id for each free titrated residue.
+- **Fifth line**: n_free, following occupied conformer id for each free titrated residue.
 This is the starting state for the sampling.
 The starting state will be decided by its energy to be accpeted or not.
-- Sixth line: Energy of microstate, counter representing times the microstate stays, new conformer ids compared to last microstate.
+- **Sixth line**: Energy of microstate, counter representing times the microstate stays, new conformer ids compared to last microstate.

 ```
 T:298.15,pH:7.00,eH:0.00